mythz/site/_blog/posts/2022-08-05-hetzner-cloud.md

 ---
 <link rel="stylesheet" href="/css/lite-yt-embed.css">

-At ServiceStack, we have been using AWS for what we need for over 10 years.
-It has served us well, but it suffers from complex pricing and possibility of bill shock due to its pay-as-you-go design.
+At ServiceStack, we have been using AWS for hosting for over 10 years.
+It has served us well, but it suffers from complex pricing and possibility of bill shock due to its fractured pay-as-you-go design.

-Thankfully, more and more companies are providing simpler offerings for hosting needs, and AWS themselves launched Lightsail as their answer to market crying out for simple hosting options that package everything you need for basic hosting.
+Thankfully, more and more companies are providing simpler offerings for hosting needs, and AWS themselves launched [Lightsail](https://aws.amazon.com/lightsail) as their answer to market demands for simple hosting options that package everything you need for basic hosting.

-These simple options tend to bundle several things together as one fixed monthly price.
+These simpler hosting options tend to bundle several things together as one fixed monthly price.
 A VM with a specific compute and memory allocation, as well as data transfer, and storage.

 ## Looking at different US offerings

-Something we wanted to do was to host our live demo applications on a US based host.
-We were using Hetzner dedicated servers in the past for non-latency sensitive use cases like our build server and Gistlyn (our interactive C# playground) but we wanted our demo applications to be snappy for US users.
+Something we wanted to do was to host our [live demo applications](https://github.com/ServiceStackApps/LiveDemos) on a US based host.
+We were using [Hetzner dedicated servers](https://www.hetzner.com/dedicated-rootserver) in the past for non-latency sensitive use cases like our build server and [Gist.Cafe (our interactive playground for multiple platforms)](https://gist.cafe) but we also wanted our demo applications to be snappy for US users.

-DigitalOcean provides "Droplets" with this fixed pricing model with a nice and simple interface, their pricing was quite good and we realized we could run all 20+ of our demo applications on a single droplet for $40/month.
+[DigitalOcean](https://www.digitalocean.com/pricing) provides ["Droplets"](https://www.digitalocean.com/pricing/droplets) with this fixed pricing model with a nice and simple interface.
+Their pricing was quite good and we realized we could run all 20+ of our demo applications on a single droplet for $40/month.

-For deployment, we also like to keep things as simple as we can.
-Since all our projects are public and on GitHub, we use GitHub Actions heavily along with a pattern that deploys our applications using Docker Compose via SSH.
+For deployment, [we also like to keep things as simple as we can, whilst keeping portability](https://docs.servicestack.net/do-github-action-mix-deployment).
+Since all our projects are public and on GitHub, we use [GitHub Actions](https://docs.servicestack.net/do-github-action-mix-deployment#github-repository-setup) heavily along with a pattern that deploys our applications using Docker Compose via SSH.
-Each application runs in its own container behind an NGINX proxy with a side car that handles renewing LetsEncrypt certificates.
+Each application runs in its own container behind an [NGINX proxy](https://docs.servicestack.net/do-github-action-mix-deployment#get-nginx-reverse-proxy-and-letsencrypt-companion-running) with a side car that handles renewing LetsEncrypt certificates.
 Below is an example of this pattern with Blazor and Litestream.

 <div class="video-preview" style="max-height: 400px; margin: auto auto 50px;">
     <lite-youtube width="560" height="315" videoid="fY50dWszpw4" style="background-image: url('https://img.youtube.com/vi/fY50dWszpw4/maxresdefault.jpg')"></lite-youtube>